dorlneylon/kvstorage/readme.md

 > ```
 > rollback <key> <commit>
 > ```
-Lets you see the value with `key` at `n'th commit starting with `0` from the current.
+Lets you see the value with `key` at `n`'th commit starting with `0` from the current.
 This being said that commits are enumerated starting from the last one.

 Returns `value`.